AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

 ## (Optional) Previewing Carousel Banners {#optional-previewing-carousel-banners}

-You can use Preview to see what your carousel banner looks like to customers and to test the carousel banners hotspots and image maps to ensure they are behaving as expected.
+You can use Preview to see what your carousel banner looks like to customers.
+Using Preview also lets you test the carousel banner's hotspots and image maps to ensure they behave as expected.

 When you are satisfied with the carousel banner, you can publish it.
 See [Embedding the Video or Image Viewer on a Web Page](/help/assets/dynamic-media/embed-code.md).